-Some strengthening and eastward propagation of these westerly anomalies is evident in the most recent observations.
+Some strengthening and eastward propagation of these westerly anomalies was evident in late March.

 During April 2010 heat content anomalies decreased across the Pacific in association with the upwelling phase of a Kelvin wave and later during the early summer due to the development of La Nina.